 Writer in Residence

-The goal of the HPLD Foundation’s Writer in Residence program is to support the creative process of one (1) Weld County writer during a six-month time-period so they may complete a manuscript with the intent to publish.
+The goal of the HPLD Foundation’s Writer in Residence program is to support the creative process of one (1) writer during a nine-month time-period so they may complete a manuscript with the intent to publish.
 Resident’s will receive a $1,000.00 monthly stipend during the term of their residency.

 - Appear at HPLD events

 - Work with HPLD staff to develop relevant programming

 - Work with HPLD staff to create content (social media posts, blog posts, email blasts etc. )